TianhuiYang/shopify-challenge-2021/README.md

 A movie nomination site for the annual [Shoppies](https://drive.google.com/file/d/1lzhtiEc0yEim3iZHBFw62brcj61VLBO-/view) awards 🏆.
 Built for the Shopify frontend challenge.

+## Features

+All required features have been implemented.
+These entail search, nomination, and disabled button functionalities, as well as a banner when the maximum number of nominations have been reached.

+**Additional Features**

+- dynamic modal for displaying movie information (production, genre, etc.)
+- real-time autosaving of nominations to `localStorage`
+- empty state graphics and `clear` functionality for search results and nominations
+- error handling for movie searches
+- load animations
+- mobile responsive design

 ## Libraries & Technologies Used

 - React and Typescript